yehudacohen/alchemy/alchemy-web/docs/providers/os/exec.md

 # Exec

-The Exec resource allows you to execute shell commands as part of your Alchemy infrastructure code.
+The Exec resource allows you to execute shell commands as part of your Alchemy infrastructure.
+It provides a way to run system commands with full control over the execution environment and output handling.

-# Minimal Example
+## Minimal Example

 Execute a simple shell command: